-A total of 40 production wells and 8 water injection wells are currently planned.
+A total of 40 production wells and eight water injection wells are currently planned.
 The second phase is currently under way.

 TECHNOLOGY APPLIED TO PEREGRINO

-This is part of the DNA of this company, rooted in the North Sea, and can be seen throughout its culture, values and vision.
-Find out more about our initiatives:
+Technology and innovation have been part of our DNA ever since we started work in the North Sea, and our technology optimism permeates our culture, values and vision.
+Find out more about our initiatives below: